raghadobeidat24/Language-Detection-from-Speech-Task/README.md

 After running flaskAPI (RESTAPI.py), open your browser and type(http://localhost:5000/language), the result will be a json response
 {
-"language":"(Arabic, Spanish, French, and Turkish)" "percentage":(prediction percentage)
+"language":"(Arabic, Spanish, French, and Turkish)", "percentage":(prediction percentage)
 }